Form: A clump-forming subshrub with a woody base and herbaceous stems.

 Stems: No thorns, grayish-white, becoming woody with age.

-Toxic / Danger: Causes allergic skin reaction in a few people.
+Toxic / Danger: Causes an allergic skin reaction in a few people.

 Origin: Central Asia, including Afghanistan, Iran, Pakistan and Tibet.